 Credit: Lots Holloway

-All this adds up to something truly fresh and original, and a live show from Lots Holloway is just as compelling.
-Lots' on stage presence is second to none.
-Holloway is both enchanting and captivating, and fronting a full live band, only becomes more powerful.
+All this adds up to something truly original, and a live show from Lots Holloway is just as compelling.
+Playing both a myriad of instruments and making crowds swoon with a silky voice, Lots' on stage presence is second to none.
+Holloway is an enchanting and captivating performer with a smooth but raw sound and when fronting a full live band, only becomes more powerful.

-Latest Release: Slow Down EP - As well as showcasing an exceptional writing ability the ‘Slow Down’ EP also demonstrates how talented Lots is in the studio.
-Like previous releases, she’s responsible for everything from the composition and layered vocal harmonies to the production and mastering.
-She’s also the brains behind all her video concepts, press shots and artwork, keeping creative control of all aspects of her career.
+As well as showcasing an exceptional songwriting ability, ‘Lose Myself’ also demonstrates how talented Lots is in the studio.
+Like the previous releases, Lots is responsible for everything from the production to arrangements, including the live brass and rhythm section.
+The song was recorded at Bryan Ferry’s Studio in London where Holloway has been recording since becoming friends with Bryan in 2018.
+Lots is also the brains behind all video concepts and artwork, keeping creative control of all aspects of the artist's career.

 -- NME INTERVIEW --

-What’s your back-story?
 I write music to make people feel something.
 Feel anything.
-I write about dreams, love, sex, passion, power, the world...
+I write about dreams, love, sex, passion, power, heartbreak...
 The origin is always something personal, but the music is inclusive.
 We're all looking to feel connected, I like to connect to people through the medium of music.

 What's the first song you remember hearing?
 Talking Heads - And She Was